Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 A crushing hug like only somebody who lived in ‘Horse’s orbit could deliver, a profoundly grateful, tearful, whimpering one, and then Marty was gone to go grieve or celebrate or *whichever* and Allison’s home now had a hundred percent more Baby.

 Big, curious, dark brown eyes looked up at her.
 Adam’s children were his spitting image, and only really took after Marty in the small details.
 Fortunately, Diego liked the same TV shows as Anna and Harrison, and the three were regular playmates.
-Between that, Xiù, Julian, and the twins...it was almost a routine kind of night.
+Between that, Xiù, Julian, and the twins... it was almost a routine kind of night.

 Except everyone had a certain big someone on their mind.